cshum/imagor/README.md

         Upload ACL for S3 Result Storage (default "public-read")

   -vips-max-animation-frames int
-        VIPS maximum of animated image frames to be processed.
-Set 1 to disable animation, -1 for unlimited. (default -1) -vips-disable-blur
+        VIPS maximum number of animation frames to be loaded.
+Set 1 to disable animation, -1 for unlimited.
+  -vips-disable-blur
         VIPS disable blur operations for vips processor -vips-disable-filters string